Working with Research Assets

 Uploading Large Files

-You can upload files larger than 2 GB, using a desktop tool that bypasses the browser limitation by enabling users to upload file straight to Esploro.
-In order to upload a file, the administrator needs to go to the asset and create a token that identifies the asset, environment and customer instance.
+You can upload files larger than 2 GB, using a desktop loader utility, Esploro File Uploader, that bypasses the browser limitation by enabling users to upload files straight to Esploro.
+In order to do this, you can download the Esploro File Uploader at Asset Files Uploader (in the Developer Network).
+The utility does not have to be installed; you just open the file to use it.

-- For the relevant asset select Issue Upload Token from the actions menu.
+- For the relevant asset, select Issue Upload Token from the actions menu.

 - Copy the token ID from the message that displays.